viebel/blog.klipse.tech/_posts/2017-01-25-tiny-compiler-parser.md

 							 parseProgram(tokens, 0)
 ~~~

-We did it!
+You did it!
-We have written a parser for our Lisp-like language...
+You have written a parser for our Lisp-like language...

+Please take a short rest before moving towards [Station #3: The emitter]({% post_url 2017-01-25-tiny-compiler-emitter %}).